 Once you've detoxed, you'll be ready for rehab.
 An IOP program is something you may want to consider for alcohol treatment.
 Going to an IOP program offers you more flexibility, yet it's also intensive.

-At Northpoint Evergreen Bellevue, we know that you're facing a difficult situation.
+At Northpoint the Evergreen, we know that you're facing a difficult situation.
 You may have thought you were just having a good time by drinking too much on occasion.
 You may not have known it was so dangerous.
 Even so, we can help you recover successfully.